 To learn more about the International Physics Olympiad, click here.

-We will be preparing students for the first screening exam for the US Physics Olympiad team, known as the "F=ma" exam, held annualy at the end of January.
+We are preparing students for the first screening exam for the US Physics Olympiad team, known as the "F=ma" exam, held annualy at the end of January.
 The material for this exam is mostly mechanics - you can find examples of previous exams here.
-The mentoring will be done by undergraduate and graduate students, from Harvard and MIT, starting in the fall and continuing through January.
-In the spring (January through March) we will be preparing students for the Semi-Finals exam, which covers a much broader range of materials.
+The mentoring is done by undergraduate and graduate students, from Harvard and MIT, starting in the fall and continuing through January.
+In the spring (January through March) we start preparations for the Semi-Finals exam, which covers a much broader range of materials.